Semi-infinite highest weight categories: Abstract

 \section{Abstract}

 We develop axiomatics of highest weight categories and quasi-hereditary algebras in order to incorporate two semi-infinite situations which are in Ringel duality with each other; the underlying posets are either {\em upper finite} or {\em lower finite}.
-We also consider various more general sorts of signed highest weight categories and stratified categories.
-In the upper finite cases, we give an alternative characterization of these categories in terms of quasi-hereditary and stratified algebras equipped with idempotent-adapted cellular bases.
-Finally, we explain a general construction which produces many explicit examples of such algebras starting from naturally-occurring locally unital algebras which admit Cartan or triangular decompositions.
+We also consider various more general sorts of stratified categories.
+In the upper finite cases, we give an alternative characterization of these categories in terms of based quasi-hereditary algebras and based stratified algebras, which are certain locally unital algebras possessing triangular bases.